Kwakyesamuelosei/hubtel-payments-gateway/readme.txt

 = Plugin Features =

-* Accept payments from bank cards (VISA & Mastercard)
+* Accept payments from bank cards (local VISA & Mastercard)
 * Accept payments from mobile money channels

 You can also follow me on Twitter! **[@aagalic](http://twitter.com/aagalic)**

 == Installation ==